 He even made changes to his plans, on the fly, while visiting the construction site.

 Recommended Reading: Best time to visit Sagrada Familia

 23. Technology is speeding up construction at the Basilica

-He said, “If Gaudi was alive today, he would have brought 3D technology to its maximum exponent since much of his work was already conceived tri-dimensionally.”
+He said, “If Gaudi were alive today, he would have brought 3D technology to its maximum exponent since he had conceived much of his work tri-dimensionally.”

 **SAVE TIME & MONEY – Book Online Tickets**